madanyc/workfront-learn.en/help/basic-reporting/report-settings.md

 ---
 title: Understand report settings
 description: In this video, you will learn how to access [!DNL Adobe Workfront] report settings and what some common report settings are used for.
 activity: use
 doc-type: feature video
 team: Technical Marketing
 kt: 8871
+exl-id: ed4b3395-9582-4b3f-b87b-8121315b7c9c
 ---
 # Understand report settings